Find A Store Find A Store

 6. Chemical Waterproofing

-Mixing waterproofing chemicals with cement and apply to the affected areas.
-This solution may perform temporarily but fails in the long run due to lack of flexibility in the coating, consequently leaving room for cracks to develop owing to contraction/expansion.
+Mix waterproofing chemicals with cement and apply them to the affected areas.
+This solution may perform temporarily but fails in the long run due to a lack of flexibility in the coating, consequently leaving room for cracks to develop owing to contraction/expansion.

 Traditional methods of treating efflorescence are mostly ineffective because they try to fix the problem after it occurs.
 Asian Paints SmartCare products help eliminate any chances of efflorescence by tackling the root cause of the issue.